xuejiaohan/Nexuse_distiv_doc/docs/source/usage.rst

 * What the function returns

-  * Optimal investments and dispatch decisions made by large consumers for each region (i.e., municipalities in Switzerland)
+  * Optimal investments and dispatch decisions made by large consumers all regions (i.e., municipalities in Switzerland)